Jack Czenszak

 About

 Before joining Yale, I was a software engineer at Wayfair.
-Prior to that, I studied computer science and math at Northeastern University, researching inference algorithms and probabilistic programming languages with Steven Holtzen.
+Prior to that, I studied computer science and math at Northeastern University and researched inference algorithms and probabilistic programming languages with Steven Holtzen.

 Feel free to contact me at: jack (dot) czenszak (at symbol) yale (dot) edu